 Internationalization Strategy

 Science is international by nature.
-In this respect, internationalization within the scientific community is not an "add-on" that may be seen as dispensable for a university, but is one of the fundamental conditions for a university’s performance, innovation, and future viability in international competition and cooperation.
-Internationalization is or must be tightly interwoven into higher education’s three central missions – research, teaching, and knowledge transfer – and facilitates the institution’s sustainable and agile development.
+In this respect, internationalization within the scientific community is not an "add-on" that may be seen as dispensable for a university, but is one of the fundamental conditions for a university’s performance, innovation, and future viability in a landscape characterized by international competition and cooperation.
+Internationalization is or must be tightly interwoven into higher education’s three central missions—research, learning and teaching, and knowledge exchange—and facilitates the institution’s sustainable and agile development and transformational culture.
 These core truths summarize this relationship:

 - Internationalization is a catalyst in shaping the scientific and academic landscape.